abtsousa/clippy/README.md

 ## License and Copyright

-Clippy was made in 2023 by Afonso Brás Sousa, a first-year computer science and engineering student @ FCT-NOVA.
+Clippy was made in 2023 by Afonso Brás Sousa, a (then) first-year computer science and engineering student @ FCT-NOVA.

 Licensed under the GPL v3.